SuperblocksHQ/ethereum-studio/packages/editor/templates/Hello World/README.md

 Congratulations!
 You've made it through our first tutorial.
 You've taken your first big step towards developing on Ethereum.

 Each of our subsequent Ethereum Studio templates increase in complexity.
-We recommend you you create a "Coin" project next.
-Create a new project by selecting the plus symbol in the top-right IDE menu of your screen.
+We recommend you [create a "Coin" project next](https://studio.ethereum.org/).

 ## Learn more